OwenDa/portfolio-3/README.md

     + The user can exit the program from the Main Menu.
 In this event, the program will inform the user with a simple "Quitting program..." message.
 A slight delay is added between this message and exiting the program, ensuring the user has time to read the message.
     + Ctrl+C/Cmd+C will terminate the program and therefore does not allow further activity or communication from the program itself.

+Further test cases, with particular reference to individual error messages, are discussed in [Test Cases: Invalid Input](#test-cases-invalid-input).

+Additionally, the [Sample Datasets](##sample-datasets) provided function as test cases for sample entry in T-Tester's testing mode.

 ## Features